OSSystems/meta-browser/meta-firefox/README.md

 * x11-only: (off by default)
   Don't build Firefox with Wayland dependencies.
 This config should not be enable if wayland-only is enabled.

+* system-nspr: (off by default and autodetected in some cases) Use NSPR from the operating system, instead of building it with Firefox.
+In case an ARM CPU is the target without cryptographic capabilities, this config is automatically enabled.

+* system-nss: (off by default and autodetected in some cases) Use NSS from the operating system, instead of building it with Firefox.
+In case an ARM CPU is the target without cryptographic capabilities, this config is automatically enabled.

+* system-ffi: (off by default)
+  Use system libffi

+* system-icu: (off by default)
+  Use system ICU.

+* system-zlib: (off by default)
+  Use system libz.

+* system-pixman: (off by default)
+  Use system pixman.

+* system-jpeg: (off by default)
+  Use system libjpeg.

+* system-libevent: (off by default)
+  Use system libevent.

+* system-libvpx: (off by default)
+  Use system libvpx.

+* system-png: (off by default)
+  Use system libpng (APNG support is required).

+* system-webp: (off by default)
+  Use system libwebp.

 Runtime options
 ---------------